mwesigwajoshua/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 1-listit script indicates contents list of a working directory
+The 2-bring_me_home script changes the working directory to the user’s home directory